vendigo/ace-mybatis/README.md

 </mapper>
 ```

-All data are obtained at once and stream is simply created from result list.
+All data are obtained at once and stream is simply created from the result list.

 ### Batch insert/update/delete